 Ever since I have had my Cricut I have wanted to create faux Cricut earrings.
 You may have seen many different types on Pinterest.
 But with Valentine’s day coming up I wanted to create ones a little different than what I was seeing but still in the teardrop shape that is very popular.
-I decided to do a heart cutout in the earrings.
+I decided to do Cricut faux leather earrings with a heart cutout.
 I have included screenshots of my full tutorial to show you exactly how to do this with your Cricut.
 You can personalize it too if you possibly want a different cutout or maybe a larger heart cut out in a different position.
 It took me a lot of trial and error in Cricut Design Space to figure it out and that’s why I wanted to share.
 Now I know I could have found someone else’s tutorial but I was being impatient and didn’t want to scroll through tons of blog posts if it wasn’t exactly what I wanted.
 So instead I just clicked all sorts of buttons in Design Space until I figured it out.
 You know sometimes it just best to play around!

 So I started with a teardrop shape, any shape will do and really this will depend on your personal preference.
 Make sure to size it to the size you want it because I first made the earrings way to big for my liking.
 (I’m terrible at paying attention to measurements!)
 Then pick any heart shape and place it on your teardrop where you would want it to be cut-out.